 There are four main components of the typical cannabis vape pen:

-- The atomizer: a heating element that directly vaporizes cannabis.
+- The atomizer: a heating element that directly vaporizes medical marijuana.

-- The tank: a container or cartridge that holds cannabis oil or, in some cases, flower material.
+- The tank: a container or cartridge that holds marijuana oil or, in some cases, flower material.
 Tanks may be refillable or disposable.

 - The mouthpiece: The small piece on the end of a vape pen that the user inhales through.